emrecoskun705/emrecoskun705/README.md

 - 🔭 I’m currently improving myself in DevOps
 - 🤔 I’m looking for a job that will get me a real job experience.
 - 📫 How to reach me: emrecoskun705@gmail.com.
-- ⚡ Hobies: Fitness💪, swimming and eating Pizza🍕
+- ⚡ Hobbies: Fitness💪, swimming and eating Pizza🍕

 #### Top Technologies